-Simple Deferred Revenue with Jirav Pro
+Simple Deferred Revenue

-This is a good way to simplify your three way financials forecast while leveraging other systems to manage your subscription revenue.
+This is a good way to simplify your three-way financials forecast while leveraging other systems to manage your Subscription Revenue.

 Step 1:

-To learn about custom tables refer to this help article
+To learn about Custom Tables refer to this Help Article.

-We will want a custom table that has a line for New Billings and Recognized Revenue; see the screen shot below for the setup.
+We will want a Custom Table that has a line for New Billings and Recognized Revenue; see the screenshot below for the setup.

-Now that we have defined the custom lines we can then go to Drivers___2019_Budget___Plans___Webinar-Demo___Jirav-9->Custom Lines
+Now that we have defined the custom lines we can then go to Plan > Balance Sheet Custom Table:

 Step 2: